Beartown (TV series): Casting

+Filming and post-production

 Beartown was mostly filmed in Gällivare.

-Filming, post-production, and music

-Filming began on 4 February 2019 and finished in May.
-It was primarily filmed in Gällivare.
-Other sites included Övertorneå, Haparanda, Kalix, Malmberget, and Kiruna.
-Many scenes were filmed at the Gällivare ice rink, while others were set outside or at a local pub.
-Over 72 days of filming, the production experienced equipment malfunctions due to harsh conditions, including snow depths up to 1.5 m and temperatures as low as -35 C. Petrus Sjövik served as the cinematographer and Aimee McDaniel as the sports choreographer.

-Due to the COVID-19 pandemic, HBO Nordic ceased all filming operations in March 2020.
-Beartown had already wrapped filming and was edited so it was able to proceed to its planned release date, but some post-production such as automated dialogue replacement had to be done remotely.
+With a 72-day shooting schedule, filming began on 4 February 2019 and finished in May.
+The series was primarily shot in Gällivare, with many scenes filmed at the ice rink there.
+Other settlements in Norrbotten County were also used, including Övertorneå, Haparanda, Kalix, Malmberget, and Kiruna.
+With snow depths up to 1.5 m and temperatures as low as -35 C, the difficult conditions caused camera malfunctions.
+Petrus Sjövik served as the cinematographer and Aimee McDaniel as the sports choreographer.
+By the onset of the COVID-19 pandemic, Beartown had finished editing, so it was able to proceed with its planned release date, but post-production such as automated dialogue replacement had to be done remotely.

+Music

 The series' original score was composed by Johan Testad.
-The soundtrack featured the song "Weight of The World" written and performed by Cornelia Jakobs.
+He had previously worked on several projects with Grönlund, including Goliath, for which he won a Guldbagge Award for Best Original Score.
+Beartowns official soundtrack also featured one song each by myie and Lasse Nystromz Orkester.
+Ingrid uses the name myie for her music.